An Introduction to the Degenerate Micro Cube

 Conspiracies and silver border cards have been excluded, even though some of them are strong enough to warrant inclusion on the basis of power level.
 In addition to Black Lotus, the Moxen, Mana Crypt, Lab Maniac effects, Ashioks, and Leylines explained above, which were dismissed without testing, the following cards were cut in playtesting for reasons that could be considered related to power level:

 Strip Mine — Strip Mine is an amazing card in every format in which its legal, and in the Degenerate Micro Cube it even gets an additional buff from the fact that decks, and therefore land counts, are so small.
+Maybe more relevantly, that same small deck size means the Strip Mine player has reliable access to it.
+If you would like to understand just how powerful Strip Mine is, I recommend playing a deck that gets to play it every single game.
 During its tenure, it was aggressively drafted by any variety of deck and it often more-or-less locked the opponent out of the game even when it wasn’t used in tandem with some recursion, which it often was.
 After seeing a Strip Mine in game one, it felt correct to sideboard above the minimum deck size and pack 2-3 additional lands, but even that couldn’t guarantee that you’d get to cast your spells.
 I want resource denial to be a viable strategy in the cube, but Strip Mine allowed any deck to also be a resource denial deck at the cost of only a single card.
 The final nail in the coffin for Strip Mine is that it’s a land and therefore is basically impossible to interact with.
 Unlike other broken things, if your opponent has Strip Mine in their opening hand, there is no reasonable way to stop them from using it.
 Once we started to seriously consider adding Tomik to the cube I knew Strip Mine had to go.

 Karakas and Maze of Ith — Both Karakas and Maze of Ith are potent tools to combat creature cheat decks, which run rampant in this environment.
 While I welcome almost all powerful answers with open arms, land-based answers pose a problem: they demand that cheat decks run land destruction or risk losing the game to a land drop.
 While it might be possible to play enough Sinkholes and Ghost Quarters to make these lands reliably answerable, almost all land destruction is very narrow.
 While Ensnaring Bridge or Balance are similarly strong answers to the cheat decks, they can be countered or discarded — Karakas and Maze of Ith cannot.
 Counterspells and discard spells are useful against many cards and are excellent maindeck inclusions, but the 5-10 land removal spells needed to keep Karakas and Maze of Ith in check would mostly clog up sideboards.
 I didn’t like what I’d have to do in order to keep these from being overly polarizing.